andregpss/Nvim_config/README.md

           - Encountered errors when trying to build LLVM with GCC; the ninja command threw an error.
           - Considered using the Visual Studio CL compiler, but the installation demanded significant disk space.
           - Tutorial URL for CCLS build [here](https://github.com/MaskRay/ccls/wiki/Build#windows).
+- Grammarly
+    - Language server download on the above link may be updated.
+Solution: [build manually](https://github.com/DanRoscigno/nvim-markdown-grammarly)
+        - How to build: [download project](https://github.com/znck/grammarly) -> pnpm install -> pnpm run build -> on your grammarly LSP require script, update the path.
 - Others
     - Error installing ``Telescope Treesitter`` (cant find .h files when using CLang, necessary when installing languages parsers)
     - Error installing ``Telescope-media-files`` (not compatible with windows, even using ``Chafa``).
     - Error when cursor is on Haskell Pragmas and then calls ``Navbuddy``

 [Up](#install)